FDA approves Roche's Tamiflu for infants with new flu symptoms

-(Reuters) - The U.S. Food and Drug Administration on Friday expanded the use of Tamiflu, the flu drug from Roche, to children as young as two weeks old who have shown flu symptoms for no more than two days.
+Dec 21 (Reuters) - The U.S. Food and Drug Administration on Friday expanded the use of Tamiflu, the flu drug from Roche , to children as young as two weeks old who have shown flu symptoms for no more than two days.

 The FDA said the drug cannot be used to prevent flu infection in this age group.
 The drug is currently approved as both a flu treatment and preventative flu drug for children ages 1 and older, and adults.
 It aims to help lessen the length and severity of the flu.